 Barcelona.
 A city of light, bustling full of historical streets – overflowing with photography motives.
-Be aware because she will just conquer your heart in a second.
+Be aware because this city will just conquer your heart in a second.

-Barcelona is big and there is a lots to see.
+There is a lot to see and to discover.
 If you have limited time like most of us – this article is for you.
-Read on and find a direction for your own photo journey.
+Read on to find a direction for your own photo journey.
 The following places where proudly discovered with the help of local Instagrammer Nicanor García (have a look at his great gallery, follow him and get even more inspiration).

 My top 5 places in Barcelona